xhdouglas/HTScapacity/README.md

 ## Paper
-  Assay capacity: a new approach for assessing and controlling quality in high-throughput screening studies (2020)
+ Assay capacity: a new concept for assessing and controlling quality in high-throughput screening studies